 Students who want to be considered for need-based assistance must complete the Free Application for Federal Student Aid (FAFSA).
 Priority filing date for incoming students is February 15; for returning students, April 15.
-FAFSA forms are available from high school guidance offices, from the University's Financial Aid Office and online at www.fafsa.ed.gov.
+FAFSA forms are available online at www.fafsa.ed.gov.